Bub Carrington: College career

 Carrington joined the Pittsburgh Panthers for the start of the 2023–24 season and became an immediate starter.
 He started in the exhibition opener against the University of Pittsburgh at Johnstown and the regular-season opener against North Carolina A&T. Against North Carolina A&T, he helped the Panthers win 100–52 while totaling 18 points, 12 rebounds and 10 assists for the first triple-double in a debut in school history and the second in Atlantic Coast Conference (ACC) history, also being the first overall to accomplish the feat at Pittsburgh since 1998.
 He was named the ACC Rookie of the Week and received the honor again the following week, being the first Pittsburgh player to earn selection back-to-back since 2007–08.

 Professional career

-Washington Wizards (2024–present)

 On June 26, 2024, Carrington was selected with the fourteenth overall pick by the Portland Trail Blazers in the 2024 NBA draft.
 He was later traded, along with Malcolm Brogdon, to the Washington Wizards for Deni Avdija.
 On July 7, he signed with the Wizards.

 In his rookie season Carrington was one of only 11 NBA players who played in all 82 games.
 He finished the year posting averages of 9.8 points, 4.2 rebounds and 4.4 assists per game.
 In May 2025 he was named to the NBA All-Rookie Second Team.

+In his second season Carrington likewise played in all 82 games, becoming the first player since Karl-Anthony Towns in 2016-17 to appear in every game in each of his first two seasons.
+He finished the year averaging 10.7 points, 3.4 rebounds, and 4.6 assists per game.